 JOSIAH CHASE WATER

-The Josiah Chase Water Filtration Plant (JCWFP) started producing drinking water in mid 1990.
+The Josiah Chase Water Filtration Plant (JCWFP) started producing drinking water in mid-1990.
 It was designed to produce a maximum of 4 million gallons (at 2,800 gallons per minute) of treated water per day that meets or exceeds US EPA Primary and Secondary drinking water standards.
-The standards are health based (known as Primary) and aesthetic quality (Secondary- appearance & taste).
-There are also other requirements and guidelines for the treatment methods employed, meant to ensure optimum treatment performance and comply with other requirements under other EPA programs like the Surface Water Treatment Rule, Disinfection Byproduct Rule, and Lead and Copper Rule etc.
+The standards are health-based (known as Primary) and aesthetic quality (Secondary: appearance and taste).